 And here's what Glynna Prentice, International Living Mexico editor, has to say about her life in the historic colonial city of Guanajuato, Mexico…a UNESCO World-Heritage Site.

 "I love Mexico because it's convenient, safe, and First-World.
 Mexico has RELIABLE high-speed Internet, dependable mobile phone coverage, cable and satellite TV with all the English-speaking networks you'd expect, and even many of the same brands and models for appliances and other housewares as the U.S. And unlike some other destinations, you can go back and forth from Mexico easily without a lot of visa and residence hassles.
 But what I like best about Mexico is the ethnic diversity… and the frequent kindness of the Mexican people.
 People are very honest and polite."

 My husband, Dan Prescher, and I love Mexico, too.
 As I mentioned, we've lived in three different communities in Mexico, and we've just settled down there again—in order to be closer to our young granddaughter.
 Mexico is just too close…too convenient…too wonderful…to ignore.

 In Mexico, you can…

 And here's the best part of all this…

-In it, you'll learn all about Mexico's prettiest and most welcoming places for full-time living or just for a short-term escape… from winter cold or summer heat where you live now.
-These are places that International Living contributors and readers live happily, comfortably, affordably, and safely.
+In your Escape to Mexico manual for instance, you'll learn all about the country's prettiest and most welcoming places for full-time living or just for a short-term escape…far from winter cold or summer heat where you live now.
+These are places where International Living contributors and readers live happily, comfortably, affordably, and safely.